DannyPeck/expression_calculator/README.md

 ## Algorithm
-I have built essentially a Pushdown Automaton (a finite state machine with a stack) that parses incoming symbols and performs a top down derivation of the language using a builds a Composite Parse Tree made of Symbols which I can then evaluate to calculate the answer.
+I have built essentially a Pushdown Automaton (a finite state machine with a stack) that parses incoming symbols and performs a top down derivation of the language using a LL(1) (Left Lookahead 1, only needs to look at one symbol at a time) grammar to build a Composite Parse Tree made of Symbols which I can then evaluate to calculate the answer.
 This is possible because the grammar that I have used integrates operator precedence into the grammar itself.
 This can be viewed as an implementation of the Interpreter pattern and the Composite Pattern.

 ### Grammar
 #### Notes